salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2016-10-21-iOS10-notifications.md

 To use UserNotification.framework in applications that target iOS 10:

 - Build your app with XCode 8 and the iOS 10 SDK
-- Add UserNotification.framework to the “Link Binary With Libraries” section of your app target’s Build Phases
+- Add UserNotification.framework to the Link Binary With Libraries section of your app target’s Build Phases
 - Register your app for notifications using the UserNotification registration method.
 Do not use older registration methods in UIApplication.
 The UserNotification registration method allows you to support features such as notification service extensions, foreground push notification display, mutable content, etc.
+- Contact your account executive to to enable rich notifications (mutable content) for your app.

 Use the following method to enable iOS 10 notifications.
 When this method is called by an application (in `-applicationDidFinishLaunching:`, for example), it sets the application for full compatibility with iOS 10 notification handling.